 Retaining employees often makes them more motivated and engaged, which boosts total performance and makes the workplace a better place to be.
 Low change also helps keep customer interactions and service quality consistent, which makes customers happier and more loyal.
 In order to stay profitable and ahead of the competition, companies need to pay for plans that retain their employees.

-What Exactly is an Employee Retention Survey?
+What is an Employee Retention Survey?

 • Job Satisfaction